 means that I am on the floor somewhere, so come look for me.

-Check the main web page often for homework and for access to the other
+Check the main web page often.

 is the easiest way to ask a math question outside of class and office hours.